 Let's start with hardware wallets: they are very secure and reliable, and they will always bring you back to the same generated addresses, as long as the seed phrase and the derivation path is correct.

-The first thing to do is check the derivation path you’re connected through.
+If you connect with your hardware wallet to MEW and don't see the address you are looking for, the first thing to do is check the derivation path you’re connected through.
 Some hardware wallets, like Ledger, take a different path than the standard.
 In the MEW interface, you can check your derivation path on the same screen where you choose the address to interact with.
 By clicking through different paths, you might see your familiar addresses.

 If you’re using MetaMask, check to make sure that you haven’t added any additional wallets into the extension.
 These can show up as separate addresses that you can switch between within the interface.
-If not, you can try restoring your MetaMask wallet with the 12 word mnemonic phrase given when you created the wallet for the first time.
+If not, you can try restoring your MetaMask wallet with the 12 word phrase given when you created the wallet for the first time.

 If you’re using a private key for access, a change in one single character will result in a completely different wallet address.
 The best practice for this is double checking your key.
 No one can recover this key for you, so it’s in your hands.

 Then there is direct access by mnemonic phrases (different from a hardware wallet or MEW wallet app in that there is no hardware device involved, just the phrase).
 To refresh, the phrases are lists of 12 to 24 words that may or may not include an extra 13th / 25th word as a password.
 Where you made the phrase is what determines if the password is necessary or not.
 Most phrases do not require an extra word as a password, so if you’re including it, that’s likely why you’re seeing different addresses.
-Try excluding (or including) a password to see different addresses.
+Try excluding (or including) a password to see a different set of addresses.